solidity-evm-knowledgebase/upgradeable-contracts/README.md

 Whenever we want to update the implementation, we just deploy a new implementation contract and point the proxy towards the new implementation.
 All storage variables are stored in the proxy contract.

+### Delegate call Details

+When we're using delegateCall and updating the storage values of the proxy contract according to the implementation logic, we don't really care about the names of the state variables.
+We just need to make sure that they have the same types and that they fall under the same storage slot in both the proxy and implementation contract.

 ## Proxy Terminology
   1. The implementation contract: